• Skip to primary navigation

 Crispy Kachori oir Khasta Bedai shown broken in a hand

-1. Dry roast lentils on low heat, it will take 10-12 minutes.
-High heat will change the color and make lentils too brown.
+1. Dry roast the lentils on low heat, which will take 10-12 minutes.
+Avoid high heat which will change the color and make the lentils too brown.

-3. Use 1.25 times water by volume to soak ground lentils at first.
-Add additional water in small increments only if soaked lentils feel a bit dry.
+3. Use 1.25 times water by volume to soak the ground lentils.
+Add additional water in small increments only if the soaked lentils feel a bit dry.

 4. Add at least 2-3 tablespoons of Rava/Suji for every cup of whole wheat flour.
 Rava helps to make Bedai crispy.

-6. Oil temperature for frying Bedai should be moderate hot between 370-375 oF, not super-hot unlike what Puri required for frying.
+6. Oil temperature for frying Bedai should be moderately hot between 370-375 oF, not super-hot unlike what Puri required for frying.

 8. Set a cooling rack on top of the cookie sheet beside the frying pot.
-After frying, laying deep-fried Bedai on the rack will allow the Bedai to shed any excess oil and the cookie sheet will catch the oil.
-Further, I line my cookie sheet with a Kitchen paper towel for easy clean-up.
+After frying, lay the deep-fried Bedai on the rack to allow the Bedai to shed any excess oil.
+The cookie sheet will catch the oil.
+Furthermore, I line my cookie sheet with a paper towel for easy clean-up.

 9. This is a no onion no garlic breakfast, which makes it a great option for such occasions when you in need of a satvik food.